Jamie Campbell Bower unveils sinister, Western-esque single I Am

 Every scene of John McTiernan’s action sci-fi landmark is a work of testosterone-streaked art.
 The moment we meet Dutch’s musclebound ‘rescue-team’ on the red-lit interior of an attack-helicopter thundering over the Central American jungle practically bulges off the screen, however.
 Evoking the gung-ho attitude of American soldiers dropping in to fight their real life unseen enemy in Vietnam, the use of Little Richard’s runaway classic could be read for all kinds of subtext.
 Honestly, it makes this list because it adds another layer of impossible cool to a passage featuring two future U.S. state governors polishing their death-dealing hardware and debating whether chewing-tobacco really makes you a "goddamn sexual tyrannosaurus".

-Featuring everyone from Marilyn Manson and Rob Zombie to Ministry and Rammstein, the soundtrack to the Wachowskis’ game-changing, perception-shattering epic The Matrix was a veritable who’s‑who of pre-millennial rock.
-The best track of a brilliant bunch drops at the very end, after Keanu Reeves’ Neo has accessed his full powers as The One and is telling the human race’s digital masters (on the other end of a payphone, natch), “I’m going to show them a world without you, a world without rules and controls, without borders or boundaries, a world where anything is possible.
+Featuring everyone from Rob Zombie to Ministry to Rammstein, the soundtrack to the Wachowskis’ game-changing, perception-shattering epic The Matrix was a veritable who’s-who of pre-millennial rock.
+The best track of a brilliant bunch drops at the very end, after Keanu Reeves’ Neo has accessed his full powers as The One and is telling the human race’s digital masters (on the other end of a payphone, natch), “I'm going to show them a world without you, a world without rules and controls, without borders or boundaries, a world where anything is possible.
 Where we go from there is a choice I leave to you…” before taking flight like a trenchcoated Superman.
 It’s hard to imagine a better fit for the film’s allegories and the final shot’s momentum than Rage Against The Machine’s seminal Wake Up.

 Long before the Fast & Furious franchise had morphed from gritty street-racing drama to globe-straddling quasi-superhero nonsense, XXX had given Vin Diesel a chance to flex his chops as the world’s least secretive secret agent, Xander Cage.
 Adhering to an everything-cranked-to-11 mindset, Queens Of The Stone Age, Hatebreed and Drowning Pool also crop up on the soundtrack, but none make as much impact as Rammstein who appear as the movie sets out its stall in the opening scene, delivering a characteristically incendiary performance of signature tune Feuer Frei live in Prague.
 Fire at will, indeed.